xibosignage/xibo-manual/source/en/index.md

 This User Manual covers the core concepts and CMS features and starts with a "Tour" to further explain what [[PRODUCTNAME]] can actually do...

 {tip}
-**Please note:** The User Manual gives a complete overview of the CMS as a Super Administrator with full access to all Features/Permissions within the CMS.
+**Please note:** The User Manual gives a complete overview of the CMS as a Super Administrator with full access to all [Features and Sharing](users_features_and_sharing.html) options within the CMS.

 If you have any questions regarding your User access, then please contact your Administrator.
 {/tip}

 {nonwhite}